Meekdavid/Niyo-Assesment/README.md

 # School Management API Documentation

 This document provides an overview of the endpoints available in the School Management API along with their functionalities and payload structures.
+The API is written with C#.

 ## Summary

-The **School Management API** is designed to meet up the requirements of the assesment.
+The **School Management API** is designed to meet the requirements of the assessment.
 This project employs **WebSockets** to facilitate real-time communication between clients and the server, ensuring that updates and notifications are delivered instantly.
 The WebSocket URL for this API is `https://localhost:7299/index.html`.

 ### Key Features